 For this reason, getting enough zinc is important to help protect your bones as you age and to prevent fractures and degenerative bone diseases.

 Choose Whole Foods Over Supplements

-Some great plant-based sources of zinc include:
+Some of the best whole plant food sources of zinc include:

-- Pumpkin seeds
+- Pumpkin Seeds

 - Sunflower seeds